 "You don't remember what you read.
 You remember what you did with what you read."— The idea behind Pagedge

 The full reader, highlight system, and notes are free forever.
-Pro removes the AI limits.
+Pro unlocks unlimited AI calls, no context cap, and an unlimited library.

 The macOS version is on the way.
 Leave your email and we'll let you know the moment it's ready.